GSA/sam-design-system-site/src/_docs/form-service/overview/documentation.md

 </form>
 ```

+In component code:
 ```
 formEmailSubmitHandler(){
-    this.samFormService.fireSubmit(this.exampleFormGroup2); //this will only update the error messages on exampleFormGroup2 if(this.exampleFormGroup2.valid){
+    //this will only update the error messages on exampleFormGroup2 this.samFormService.fireSubmit(this.exampleFormGroup2);
+    if(this.exampleFormGroup2.valid){
         //handle rest of submission
     }